nicholascabrera/Password-Database/README.md

 These commands are not housed in a file for user reassurance.

 After running those commands and assuming you use VS Code, you are now ready to use this program.

+## What's Next?
+Despite all my efforts, there are still major security flaws with the program.
+One massive issue is the fact that the MySQL users themselves store their login information in plain text in the program.
+Unfortunately, this isn't possible to rectify this without creating an external web service which holds the passwords, and only the usernames are stored.
+This way, decompiling the code would not directly compromise the entire project.
+This is currently beyond the scope of this project, but could be worth looking into for a future project.
+This could also mean migrating the MySQL server from command prompt to somewhere online, most likely SQLite if that is the case.

+Ultimately, designing a webservice for this program requires more knowledge than I currently possess.
+Thankfully, I'll be working on rectifying that situation in the future.